New-Edge-Engineering/ansible-rundeck/README.md

 ## Dependencies
-The following roles need to have been completed before executing this one:

- * **smola.java:**
+This role does not have a hard dependency on any other role to deploy but rundeck does require java to be installed. smola.java role is a good choice with the following configuration:

  * **Debian:** Ensure java_packages has a debian java package in it, i.e. openjdk-7-jre-headless
  * **RedHat:** Ensure java_packages has a debian java package in it, i.e. java-1.7.0-openjdk, had to adjust role to include RedHat.yml in main.yml to work.

 ## License